hackergrrl/hypergit/README.md

 USAGE: hypergit [--version] [command] [--help]

 Commands:
-  create        Create a new hypergit repo.
+  create        Create a hypergit repo.

   auth KEY      Grant write access to a user identified by KEY.

   seed          Actively share this repo with other peers.

   id            Print your local repo's key.
-Users with write access can 'auth'
+                  (users with write access can 'auth' this key)

-                this to grant KEY write access too.
+  fork          Create a new remote 'fork' that is a fork of the
+                  repo you are currently in.

-  web           Start hosting local web frontend.
+  web           Host local web frontend.
 ```

 The `hypergit` cli lets you manage hypergit remotes.
 In order to be able to `git